Dreaming of a trip to Patagonia?

 After months of discussion and changing our minds about where to go and what to see, we settled on an itinerary which hit the most important places: Chilean Patagonia and Torres del Paine (pronounced PIE-nay) National Park, Argentinean Patagonia and Tierra del Fuego in Ushuaia at the "end of the world", the Atacama desert in the far north of Chile, and finally Santiago.
 We decided to leave the 4,000 mile side trip to Easter Island for another time!

-(UPDATE 2018 I've received so many emails on this post from others planning their trip about our Patagonia itinerary, I wanted to add ours.
+(UPDATE 2018 I've received so many emails from others planning their trip about our Patagonia itinerary, I wanted to add ours.
 I hope it's helpful):

 - Day 1 Depart U.S. for Santiago.
 Santiago to Punta Arenas (+ 1 day).